 Manage subscriptions and resources under the Azure plan

+This article explains how CSP partners can use different role-based access control (RBAC) options to gain operational control and management of a customer's Azure resources.
 When you transition a customer to the Azure plan, you are assigned privileged admin rights in Azure (subscription owner rights through admin on behalf of) by default.

 Admin rights to the Azure subscription can be removed by the customer at a subscription, resource group, or workload level.

 Partners can gain 24x7 operational control and management of a customer's Azure resources in CSP by using different options provided through the role-based access control feature (RBAC).